ZenLiuCN/consul-client/readme.md

 ## What

-1. The core `consul-api` with minial dependencies, only one `netty-buffer`.
+1. The core `consul-api` with minial dependencies, only `netty-buffer` and `slf4j-api`.
-2. Ship with`consul-codec-jackson` and `consul-codec-gson` both supported, also possible and easy to replace with other json libraries.
+2. `consul-codec-jackson` and `consul-codec-gson` both supported, also possible and easy to replace with other json libraries.
-3. Ship with `consul-transport-http` and `consult-transport-reactor-netty` for two default transport implement.
+3. `consul-transport-http` and `consult-transport-reactor-netty` for two default transport implements.

 ## Usage